 The Marriage Vow

 In an age when the divorce rate among Christians differs in no respect from that of unbelievers, to the shame of the church, we seem to have forgotten what a vow is.
-This weekend I had the privilege of seeing what it means to an older generation to promise “For better or for worse.”.”
+A few years ago, I had the privilege of seeing what it means to an older generation to promise “For better or for worse…”

 The story of the marriage of my grandparents is not a happily-ever-after one.
-My grandfather was an extremely difficult man to live with in his youth – a wild and angry man.
+My grandfather was an extremely difficult man to live with in his youth – a wild and angry man, a drinker.
 Then after he repented and settled down, my grandmother suffered repeated cancers and back surgeries.
 They did not abandon each other through these challenges, though.
-They did their duty.
-Paid their vows – for themselves, for the Lord, and for us.
+They did their duty, paid their vows – for themselves, for the Lord, and for us.
 They have lost almost all of their many siblings to death, helped a daughter through becoming a young widow, and loved and shepherded us all through heartbreaks, health breakdowns and job losses.
 Now in their eighties, my grandfather has Alzheimers’ and his health has declined to the point that he needs constant help.

 Nana kept him at home as long as she could, but she was unable to pick him up when he kept falling down.
 Now he’s at a nursing home going through rehab.
 And yet the wife of his youth has not abandoned him in his old age.
 She is there every day – to feed him, to take him to the bathroom so he doesn’t need to lose his dignity, to bring him treats and happiness.
 What a lovely sight, to see her tender devotion to a man who no one would have once faulted her for running from.
 To see his once strong arms reach in trust and need to his wife, “Are you coming back soon?”
 To see her save him a piece of cake, “I’ll take this to Ray later.
 He always loved red velvet cake.”
 To see him cared for and clean and well-fed when so many were so lonely.